CourseReps/ECEN452-SP18/Students/derekjanak/Lab8/README.md

 in even/odd mode analysis.
 There were few difficulties in completing this lab, as the design was covered thoroughly in lecture and the major part of the assignment centered on the simulation of the design.

+The simulations did provide a slight challenge, as it was necessary to shorten the lengths of the hybrid coupler transmission lines in order to compensate for excess reactance.

 Hindsight: